Who should get it and who might be better off with a different card? It depends on your spending habits and what kind of rewards you want to earn.

 Who shouldn’t get the Amex Gold?

 While the Amex Gold makes sense for many rewards enthusiasts, there are scenarios where another rewards credit card could be a better fit.
-Here are some types of users who should pick a different travel credit card over the Amex Gold.
+Here are some types of users who should pick a different travel credit card.

 Anyone who hates credits that are hard to use

 American Express tends to offer account credits that are hard to use and don’t roll over from month to month.
-This is true for this card’s up to $120 in annual dining credits, which are only good for select dining options and expire each month when you don’t spend $10 on eligible purchases.
+This is true for its up to $120 in annual dining credits, which are only good for select dining options and expire each month if you don’t spend $10 on eligible purchases.

 The Uber Cash you get with the Amex Gold works the same.
 You get $120 in credits each year, but they’re given out in increments of $10 per month.

-A lot of people hate dealing with specific credits that constantly expire and only work for some types of purchases.
-That’s also why a lot of people opt for the Chase Sapphire Reserve card among competing travel credit cards.
+A lot of people don’t like dealing with specific credits that constantly expire and only work for certain types of purchases.
+That’s also why many opt for the Chase Sapphire Reserve card among competing travel credit cards.

 Instead of credits that are difficult to use, the Chase Sapphire Reserve offers a $300 annual travel credit that automatically applies to most travel purchases made with your card.